sc-ventures/cloudbreak-documentation/docs/security.md

 #### Default Cluster Security Groups

 For clusters, Cloudbreak provides the following security group settings.
-If you do not modify these settings, the following security rules will be created.
+If you do not modify these settings, these default security rules will be created.
+You can modify these rules either when creating or, if you don't want to use security group, remove them.

-You can modify these rules either when creating a cluster or later using the cloud provider tools.
-Furthermore, as an alternative to creating new security groups, you can select from your existing set of security groups, which can be modified using the cloud provider tools.
+As an alternative to creating new security groups, you can select from your existing set of security groups, which can be modified using the cloud provider tools.

 **Cluster Host Group with Ambari Server**